BethW83/Animal-Adoption-Capstone/README.md

 * Please refer to the Data Ethics section of the Power BI dashboard.

 ## Dashboard Design
-* List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.
+* The Power BI dashboard is saved in the "dashboard" folder here in the repository.
+* The intial wireframe drawing is also saved as an image .png file in the dashboard folder.
+* Screenshots are saved to the images folder.
+* Dashboard pages:
+  1) Main Page: for non-technical audiences.
+Storytelling via visuals.
+The data can be explored through the use of four sliders.
+      - Sliders: size of pet, previous owner, adoption and vaccinated
+      - Cards showing: total number of animals, total number of adoptions, average number of days in the shelter and average animal age.
+Which update depending on which slider is chosen or which graph highlighted.
+      - Top left visual: scatter plot: Adoption Likelihood by Age
+      - Top right visual: clusterd column chart: Distribution of Health Condition within Pet Types
+      - Bottom left visual: clusterd column chart: Distribution of Size within Pet Types
+      - Bottom right visual: pie chart: Distribution of Pet Types
+  2) Tree Map: for non-technical audiences.
+Tree map of Pet Type > Breed > Colour to explore their relationships.
+With a key and explanation at the bottom.
+There is a card to show the total number of animals shown on the current tree map.
+  3) Data Ethics and Governance: for technical audiences.
+The text was produced with the help of generative AI.
+Detailed prompts were provided to chatGPT, with many refinements to get to the final, professional outcome.
+  4) Conclusions: for technical audiences.
+Business Requirements and Conclusions section.
+Data source included
+* User testing:

 * Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).
-* How were data insights communicated to technical and non-technical audiences?
-* Explain how the dashboard was designed to communicate complex data insights to different audiences.
-* Data Ethics page: the text was produced with the help of generative AI.
-Detailed prompts were provided to chatGPT, with many refinements to get to the final, professional outcome.
+* The information was split into four separate pages to keep the main visuals on one page and clear.
+The explanations were kept together for the technical audience.
+* For the non-technical audience on the bottom right of the main page, under the slicers are examples of how to use them.

 ## Conclusions

 Hypothesis 1: the alternate hypothesis is correct: Younger animals are more likely to be adopted.
 Hypothesis 2: the alternate hypothesis is correct: Vaccinated animals are more likely to be adopted.
 Hypothesis 2a: there is no correlation between Vaccination and Health Condition.
 Perhaps this needs to be investigated.

+* In reality datasets like these could be used to help rescue centres, as with this foundation in the US: https://www.shelteranimalscount.org/

 ## Unfixed Bugs
 * ipykernel needed to be installed to ensure that the notebooks use the virtual environment where the packages are installed.
 Pip was also upgraded to ensure everything ran smoothly.